DFHack/dfhack/docs/Plugins.rst

 autodump-destroy-item
 ~~~~~~~~~~~~~~~~~~~~~
 Destroy the selected item.
-The item may be selected in the ``k`` list, or inside
+The item may be selected in the :kbd:`k` list, or inside
 a container.
 If called again before the game is resumed, cancels destroy.

 cleanowned